LOR vs PAR Dream11 Team Prediction: Fantasy Tips, Probable XIs For Today's Dhaka T20 Match 68

 LOR vs PAR Probable Playing 11s

-Legends of Rupganj: Azmir Ahmed, Pinak Ghosh, Sabbir Rahman, Jaker Ali (wk), Naeem Islam (C), Sunzamul Islam, Sohag Gazi, Muktar Ali, Qazi Onik, Mohammad Shahid, Nabil Samad.
+Legends of Rupganj: Azmir Ahmed, Jaker Ali (wk), Sabbir Rahman, Mehedi Maruf, Md Al-Amin Jr, Naeem Islam (C), Mohammad Shahid, Sunzamul Islam, Nabil Samad, Hossain Ali, Muktar Ali.

-Partex Sporting Club: Abbas Musa, Sayem Alam, Tasamul Haque (C), Jony Talukdar, Dhiman Ghosh (wk), Nazum Hossain Milon, Rajibul Islam, Mehrab Hossain, Jaynul Islam, Shahdat Hossain, Jubair Hossain.
+Partex Sporting Club: Sayem Alam, Abbas Musa Alve (wk), Moin Khan, Hasanuzzaman (c), Joyraz Shiek, Nazmul Hossain Milon, Mehrab Hossain Johsy, Jony Talukdar, Shahadat Hossain, Shahbaz Chouhan, Jubair Hossain.

 LOR vs PAR Squads